 4. Trader, whether placing orders orally, in writing or through an electronic order facility, will be responsible for accurate and valid placement of orders.
 Executing Broker, and not Clearing Broker, will be responsible for determining that all orders are placed or authorized by Trader.
 Additionally, except as otherwise agreed in writing, Executing Broker will: (a) upon placement of orders by Trader, confirm the terms of the orders with Trader if customary and practicable; (b) be responsible for the accurate execution of all orders; (c) confirm the execution of such orders to Trader as soon as is practicable thereafter; and (d) transmit such executed orders to Clearing Broker as soon as practicable, but in no event later than the period mandated by Applicable Law.
 Subject to Section 2 herein, Clearing Broker shall be responsible for clearing all executed orders transmitted to Clearing Broker.
 Unless otherwise provided by Applicable Law, none of Executing Broker, Clearing Broker or Trader shall be responsible or liable for losses or damages resulting from: (x) error, negligence or misconduct of Customer and/or exchange or clearing house; (y) failure of transmission, communication or electronic order facilities; or (z) any other cause or causes beyond their control.

-5. Executing Broker will, where applicable, bill commissions for executing trades, as elected in Section 12 below, on a monthly basis.
-Trader or Clearing Broker, as elected in Section 12 below, shall be responsible for making payment (“Bill-To Party”).
+5. Executing Broker will, where applicable, bill commissions for executing trades, as designated in Section 12 below, on a monthly basis.
+Trader or Clearing Broker, as elected in Section 12 below, shall be responsible, on a commercially reasonable basis, for verifying billing and making payment (“Bill-To Party”).
 Clearing Broker will, where applicable, pay floor brokerage fees, as well as any exchange or clearing house fees, incurred for all transactions executed by Executing Broker for and on behalf of Customer and subsequently accepted by Clearing Broker.
 In the event Clearing Broker is billed and remitting payment to Executing Broker, Clearing Broker is acting as payment agent by collecting fees at the instruction of Customer.

 6. In the event that Trader disputes or denies knowledge of any transaction, Clearing Broker or Executing Broker shall be authorized to liquidate or otherwise offset the disputed position.
 Where practicable, prior notice of such liquidation or offset shall be provided to the other parties to this Agreement.